-1: Download all data, including photos, via Facebook Settings
+1. Download All Data via Facebook Settings

 If you’re looking for a quick way to back up all your Facebook data, including those precious photos, then look no further.
-Just log into your account, go to "Settings", click "Download a copy" at the bottom, then follow the instructions.
-Facebook will provide you a copy of your archives.
+Just log into your account, go to Settings, click Download a copy at the bottom, then follow the instructions.
+Facebook will provide you with a copy of your archives.

 Here’s a helpful video by TechStorenut that shows you how to do this step-by-step:

 What I like about this method is that the process is quick, it took me only a few minutes to back up all the data which is perfect if you decide to close your Facebook account for good.
 Besides media files, you can also export your friends’ list and chat logs.

 However, the quality of exported photos is kind of poor, they are not the same size compared to what you originally uploaded.
 Another con of this method is you can’t really specify which album or photos to include.
 If you have thousands of photos, it’s a pain to find the ones you want to extract.